josepalaciosarmesto/GL-vortex-interval-certificate/gl_interval_certificate_MANUSCRIPT_NOTES.md

 \]
 ~~~

-## Why no eigenvalue computation is included
+## Scope of the verifier

-Unlike the AYMH hardercase, GL Section 6 does not need a numerical internal-mode eigenvalue.
-It only needs a lower bound excluding eigenvalues below approximately 1.3324.
-The verifier therefore omits all AYMH blocks for internal-mode Evans functions, threshold Wronskians, outgoing Weyl solutions, and FGR coefficients.
+Section 6 only requires a certified lower bound excluding eigenvalues below
+approximately \(1.3324\).
+Accordingly, the verifier checks the vortex shooting
+interval, positivity up to the turning radius, the boundary inequality at
+\(r=7\), and the Lieb--Thirring estimate.
+It does not perform a separate
+numerical internal-mode eigenvalue computation or additional spectral
+calculations.